Pharmacy (shop): Society and culture

+By country

-United Kingdom
+In United Kingdom

 It is becoming more common for pharmacists to take on extended roles that provide more clinical care directly to patients as part of a primary care team.
 There are around 11,400 community pharmacies in England.
 Many are open for extended hours in the evenings and weekends and they are accessible without appointment.

 In the English NHS there were 438 million visits nationally to community pharmacies for health related reasons in 2015.
-More than 1 billion prescription items were dispensed in 2012.
-More than £14 billion is spent on prescribed drugs annually.
+More than 1.1 billion prescription items were dispensed in 2022.
+More than £10 billion is spent on prescribed drugs annually.
 Under the 2005 NHS Community Pharmacy contract all community pharmacists in England and Wales provide: